-Any person who believes that he/she has been discriminated against on the basis of his/her race, color, disability, religion, gender, or national origin, while at school or a school activity should immediately contact the School District's Compliance Office listed below:
+Any person who believes that he/she has been discriminated against based on his/her race, color, disability, religion, gender, or national origin, while at school or a school activity should immediately contact the School District's Compliance Office listed below:

-Lora Gonzales, Director of Human ResourcesorJoseph McDonald, Director of Education(586) 725-2861 ext.
-1810(586) 725-2861 ext.
-1819
+Lora Gonzales, Director of Human Resources or Joe McDonald, Director of Secondary Education (586) 725-2861 ext.
+1810 (586) 725-2861 ext.
+1823